JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * **iosApp** is the Xcode project that builds the iOS application.
 * **sharedLogic** is the multiplatform module that contains the logic common for both Android and iOS applications.
 * **sharedUI** is the module with the UI code implemented with Compose Multiplatform.
-  In this project, **sharedUI** is used only by the Android app but can be used by other targets whenever you need that.
+  In this project, **sharedUI** is used only by the Android app but can be extended to other targets whenever you need that.
   On Android, [Compose Multiplatform calls directly translate into Jetpack Compose](compose-multiplatform-jetpack-libraries.md), so there is no overhead in this particular setup.